Piece work: Establishing a fair rate

-Under UK law, piece workers must be paid in either at least the minimum wage for every hour worked or on the basis of a ‘fair rate’ for each task or piece of work they do.
+Under UK law, piece workers must be paid either at least the minimum wage for every hour worked or on the basis of a ‘fair rate’ for each task or piece of work they do.
 Output work can only be used in limited situations when the employer doesn't know which hours the worker does (e.g. some home workers).
 If an employer sets the working hours and the workers have to clock in and out, this counts as time work, not as output work.

 The fair rate is the amount that allows an average worker to be paid the minimum wage per hour if they work at an average rate.
 This must be calculated in a set way, a control trial is run to determine the average items produced by equivalent workers, this is divided by 1.2 to reach the agreed average figure, and the fair rate is set to ensure each worker achieves the minimum wage.